What is the mitral valve?

 Congestive heart failure begins when the heart is unable to provide the tissues with adequate oxygen and nutrients.
 Without adequate oxygen, the body's cells become distressed and trigger a series of responses.
 Various hormones are released in an attempt to increase blood oxygen levels and blood circulation.
 These hormones conserve fluid in an effort to increase blood volume and the output of blood and oxygen by the heart.
 For several months, these compensatory responses help the situation and the dog has few observable clinical signs.

-Eventually the increased fluid retention becomes a detriment as more and more fluid leaks out of capillaries and into the lungs, abdomen, and other body tissues.
+Eventually, the increased fluid retention becomes a detriment as more and more fluid leaks out of capillaries and into the lungs, abdomen, and other body tissues.
 Fluid in the lungs is called pulmonary edema, fluid below the skin is called peripheral or limb edema, and fluid in the abdomen is called ascites.
 When these are present, congestive heart failure is present.
 Left-sided congestive heart failure (LS-CHF) is generally associated with MVI and most commonly results in pulmonary edema and coughing.
-However, within a short time, heart failure will continue to progress and bilateral heart failure will follow.
+However, heart failure can progress to bilateral heart failure.

-What tests are needed to diagnosis heart valve disease?
+What tests are needed to diagnose heart valve disease?